ART 416 Gallery Practices

 ART 321 Digital Video Applications

 This course provides an in-depth introduction to capturing and editing digital video.
 Students will view and analyze historical and contemporary film and video projects to gain an understanding of time-based media.
 Prerequisite: ART 221.
-Cr 3.

 ART 322 Multi-Media Applications